alphagov/govuk-docker/docs/adr/0001/DECISIONS.md

 # Decisions

+**DEPRECATED: much of what follows was written before we adopted a PR/ADR mechanism for making changes in this repo.
+Decisions may have changed since they were written here, so what follows should only be used to provide historical context.**

 This is a record of decisions in the design of govuk-docker, to support the various needs people have when developing in the GOV.UK ecosystem.
 Each decision has a reference anchor so it can be linked from its associated need(s).

 ## Make